The Best Dinner Foods for Weight Loss

 Around 3 p.m. every day, you may be hit with the question: What's for dinner?
 Amid the dinnertime rush, it's easy to reach for ready-made meals that skimp on nutrition or leave you feeling unsatisfied.
-Luckily, a few tweaks to your routine can help you build a dinner that's tasty, satisfying and ultimately helps you lose weight.
-Aim to eat a balanced meal with at least serving or two of veggies, some protein, whole grains and a little healthy fat.
+Luckily, a few tweaks to your routine can help you build a dinner that's tasty, and satisfying and ultimately helps you lose weight.
+Aim to eat a balanced meal with at least a serving or two of veggies, some protein, whole grains, and a little healthy fat.

 Don't Miss: The Best 30-Day Dinner Plan

 Get the stir-fry ready.
 Fruits and veggies are super colorful, but that's not just so they can look beautiful.
 It's also a sign that they deliver a big punch of nutrition-and weight-loss potential.
 In a study in BMJ in 2016, researchers looked at how plant compounds called flavonoids influence weight loss.
 Over a four-year period, eating flavonoid-packed fruits and veggies (peppers were one that researchers specifically called out) was linked to weight loss.
 That's possible because these powerful plant compounds may help you eat fewer calories and improve blood sugar function.
 When you're thinking of a quick dinner, go for one packed with peppers.
 Try this tried-and-true stir-fry formula for a tasty and healthy dinner every time.
 Or make stuffed peppers for a satisfying portion-controlled meal.

 Recipe to Try: Spaghetti Squash with Roasted Tomatoes, Beans & Almond Pesto